FOrmyown/coroutines/README.md

 #### How much overhead am I adding?

-Instrumentation adds loading and saving code to each method that's intended to run as part of a coroutine, so your class files will become larger and that extra code will take time to execute.
+Instrumentation adds loading and saving code to each method that's intended to run as part of a suspendable, so your class files will become larger and that extra code will take time to execute.

 As of version 1.2.0, the instrumenter generates much more efficient suspend/resume logic.